Direct Policy Optimization using Deterministic Sampling and Collocation: Background

-The samples are constructed using the column vectors of a square root of the joint covariance matrix.
-In this work we use the principle matrix square root, although other decompositions, such as the Cholesky factorization, could be employed.
-The parameter $\beta$ can be used to control the spread of the samples around the mean.
+These samples, denoted with superscripts, are constructed using the column vectors of a square root of the joint covariance matrix.
+In this work we use the principle (symmetric) matrix square root, although other decompositions, such as the Cholesky factorization, could be employed.
+The parameter $\beta_t \in \mathbf{R}_{+}$ controls the spread of the samples around the mean.
+For a Gaussian distribution propagated through linear dynamics, the unscented transform will exactly recover the updated distribution.
+For nonlinear systems, the selection of $\beta$ can affect performance, and has been explored extensively in the literature on unscented Kalman filters~\cite{menegaz2015systematization}.